-Prior to joining GSK Patrick was a clinical academic at University College London.
-Patrick is a member of the Board of the Agency for Science, Technology & Research (A\STAR) and is a director of Genome Research Limited.
-He is also a member of the International Scientific Advisory Board of the Cambridge Institute for Medical Research.
+College London.
+Patrick is a member of the Board of the Agency for Science, Technology & director of Genome Research Limited.
+He is also a member of the International Scientific Advisory.
+International Scientific Advisory Board of the Cambridge Institute for Medical Research.

+Emma Walmsley

-Emma Walmsley President, Consumer Healthcare Worldwide
+President, Consumer Healthcare Worldwide

-Emma assumed the role of President, Consumer Healthcare Worldwide in October 2011 after joining GSK in May 2010 as President of Consumer Healthcare Europe
+Emma assumed the role of President, Consumer Healthcare Worldwide in October 2011 after joining GSK in May 2010 as President of Consumer Healthcare Europe.

-Under Emma's leadership the business has a new strategic direction to become the first and best Fast Moving Consumer Healthcare company, driven by science and values, combining the very best of GSK's scientific knowledge with the speed and marketing excellence of the Fast Moving Consumer Goods world.
+Under Emma's leadership the business has a new strategic very best of GSK's scientific knowledge with the speed and marketing excellence of the Fast Moving Consumer Goods world.